 At a White House event to mark the 25th annual World AIDS Day, President Obama announced that the National Institutes of Health plans to redirect $100 million in AIDS research funds to expand support for research directed toward a cure for HIV.
 The announcement follows a November 2013 retreat organized and hosted by The Annenberg Retreat at Sunnylands which brought together key leaders from science, government, NGOs, and industry who expressed commitment to "an extraordinary, collaborative global effort, including public-private partnerships and innovative alliances to share scientific expertise and accelerate the search for a cure."

-In recognition of the ongoing role Sunnylands is taking with this initiative, President Geoffrey Cowan (pictured with noted AIDS researcher Dr. Anthony Fauci and Jack Whitescarver, director of the NIH Office of AIDS Research), was invited to attend the White House announcement along with Secretary of State John Kerry, Health and Human Services Secretary Kathleen Sebelius, philanthropist Bill Gates, and other international leaders from government, science, and philanthropy.
+In recognition of the ongoing role Sunnylands is taking with this initiative, Then-President Geoffrey Cowan (pictured with noted AIDS researcher Dr. Anthony Fauci and Jack Whitescarver, director of the NIH Office of AIDS Research), was invited to attend the White House announcement along with Secretary of State John Kerry, Health and Human Services Secretary Kathleen Sebelius, philanthropist Bill Gates, and other international leaders from government, science, and philanthropy.